jeff-winn/homebridge-automower-platform/README.md

 https://jeff-winn.github.io/homebridge-automower-platform

 #### Disclaimer
-I am in no way affiliated with Husqvarna, the Husqvarna Group, or any of its subsidiaries or partners.
+This plug-in is in no way affiliated with Husqvarna, the Husqvarna Group, or any of its subsidiaries or partners.
 Any trademarks used here-in are property of Husqvarna and/or the Husqvarna Group.